Universal-Team/LeafEdit/README.md

   </a>
 </p>

+## Note

+***LeafEdit is now discontinued due to the lost of interest.
+Forks however can still be created, in case someone else is interested into continuing the work instead.
+No Updates are planned for LeafEdit anymore.***

-LeafEdit is a work in progress save editor and save manager for the following games:
+LeafEdit is a ~~work in progress~~ discontinued save editor and save manager for the following games:
 * Animal Crossing: Wild World
 * Animal Crossing: New Leaf
 * Animal Crossing: New Leaf Welcome amiibo